-In the last few years, you have probably heard about Bitcoin, which can seem like a rather mysterious virtual currency to those who are not familiar with it.
+Over the past few years, you’ve probably heard talk of Bitcoin, which can seem like a rather mysterious virtual currency to those who are not familiar with it.

 - Improve your understanding of business taxation with T2inc

-Bitcoin and virtual currencies have become immensely popular for that reason.
+Bitcoin and virtual currencies have become immensely popular for this reason.
 Furthermore, exchanges and transfers made with this type of payment system are highly secure due to extensive encryption.

-Like fiat money, Bitcoin experiences fluctuations in value.
+Like fiat money, Bitcoin value fluctuates.
 It has had some fairly major crashes, including one in 2013 where its value dropped by 50% in one day.

 Despite that, Bitcoin and cryptocurrency continue to gain popularity throughout the world.

-Cryptocurrency differs considerably from fiat money, including in the way it is acquired.
+Cryptocurrency differs considerably from fiat money, including in the way you actually go about getting it.